Higher-order contagion processes in 3.99 dimensions

-This characterizes the dynamics from a stochastic field-theoretical perspective.
-In what follows, we analyze how Eq.\eqref{HOrder-Lapl} can describe the nature of the phase transition when simulating the model described above. \paragraph{\textbf{Detecting phase transitions on networks.}} We now focus on detailed examples to test whether the mesoscopic coefficients related to the order parameter predict the nature of the phase transition. \new{To this end}, we examine the dependence of $b$ on different synthetic networks, where we control both the process generating them and any potential finite-size effect.
+In what follows, we analyze how Eq.\eqref{HOrder-Lapl} can describe the nature of the phase transition when simulating the model described above. \paragraph{\textbf{Detecting phase transitions on networks.}} We now focus on detailed examples to test whether the mesoscopic coefficients related to the order parameter predict the nature of the phase transition.
+To this end, we examine the dependence of $b$ on different synthetic networks, where we control both the process generating them and any potential finite-size effect.
 We simulate the higher-order CP, with microscopic transition rates set to $\beta_\Delta=2\beta$ to enhance higher-order (discontinuous) effects during scaling analyses (see discussion in SM \cite{SM}).
 Specifically, we define $\lambda=\langle \kappa \rangle \frac{\beta}{\mu}$, fixing $\mu=0.05$.
 For consistency, we set $b$ as $b=2\langle\kappa_\Delta\rangle-\langle\kappa\rangle$ from now on.

-Figures \ref{beff}(a) and (b) illustrate how $b$ varies with the system size for different networks.
-Barab\'asi-Albert (BA) networks show a size-dependent phase transition for any $m\geq2$, where $m$ represents the number of edges of each new node when it is added to the network (see Fig.\ref{beff}(a) and SM \cite{SM}).
+Figures \ref{beff}(a) illustrate how $b$ varies with the system size for different networks.
+Finite-size Barab\'asi-Albert (BA) networks show a size-dependent \new{continuous/discontinuous} phase transition for any $m\geq2$, where $m$ represents the number of edges of each new node when it is added to the network (see Fig.\ref{beff}(a) and SM \cite{SM}).
 This is due to the vanishing clustering coefficient that characterizes these specific architectures \cite{BARev}.
-In contrast, recently studied scale-invariant networks \cite{PRL2025}, such as the Kim and Holme (KH) networks \cite{KH} exhibit a constant $b-$value, leading to a first or a second-order phase transition depending on \new{the sign of} b (see SM \cite{SM}).
+In contrast, recently \new{characterized} scale-invariant networks \cite{PRL2025}, such as the Kim and Holme (KH) networks \cite{KH} exhibit a constant $b-$value, therefore leading \new{(at finite-size)} to a first or a second-order phase transition depending on the sign of b (see SM \cite{SM}).
 We have also analyzed the case of networks with varying rewiring or linking probabilities, such as small-world (T-SW) ones, where a fraction $p$ of links in a triangular lattice is rewired, or Erd\" {o}s-R\'enyi (ER) networks (see Fig.\ref{beff}(b)).